 A murphy bed that goes into perfect hiding and transforms your apartment so that your guests will wonder where you sleep.

 Look how a small ‘box’ can be used as a bed, office and storage space.

 If your living room is your bedroom, then you shouldn’t worry about having to hide your bed in plain sight.

 The stairs of a house is the most poorly optimized space, since you can store a large percentage of your belongings.

-If this couch can’t solve your space issue, nothing will ever be able to do that.
+If this couch can’t solve your space issue, nothing will ever be able to.

 This ‘smart’ piece of furniture lets you have a table and a dining place all in one and in very little space.

 An office doesn’t always have to be visible.
 You can make it appear whenever you need to use it.